Alex-ley/CDS-configurator-ng/README.md

 # ng-CDS-Config

-A simple Single Page Application project using Angular.js framework
+A simple Single Page Application (SPA) project using Angular.js framework

 A configurator Tool to select the correct CDS software part numbers